Webdevc1/Webdevc1/README.md

 ## I am Webdevc1

-### Before anything thanks Mr Jeremy Kratz for the logo(none of the attached logos are my creation)

-This is my intro:

-I am Webdevc1 and I have started dev, Thank you for passing by,I am proficient in the following
+###  Hey people, I am devc and I just started dev.
+Gotta get working now bye, but thanks for passing by.😊

+#### These are some of the languages I have worked with:
 <picture>
 <img src="https://raw.githubusercontent.com/isocpp/logos/master/cpp_logo.png" alt="C++"width=5% height=5%>
 </picture>

 <!--